hapax/hapax.github.io/assets/form.md

 And given the reverence which which philosophers hold the considered ontological verdicts of science, it's worth asking: what does science really tell us about the universe?
 What sorts of objects are necessary for explanation?
 Does explanation go only upwards, or can it go downwards or sideways?
-Is there evidence for eliminativism?
-What has explanation to do with existence anyway?
+Should we eliminate the things we explained?
+And what has explanation to do with existence anyway?
-This post hopefully adds a dash of novelty, modern physics, and Aristotelian structuralism to old (and in some cases hopelessly outdated) debates.
+This post hopefully adds a dash of Aristotelian novelty and modern physics to old (and in some cases hopelessly outdated) debates.

 #### The existence of shoes